LAMP (software bundle)

 The components of the LAMP stack are present in the software repositories of most Linux distributions.
-Now e-commerce, e-learning, SAAS, real estate, infotainment, and social media applications are developed using LAMP stack development processes.

 History

 The acronym LAMP was coined by Michael Kunze in the December 1998 issue of Computertechnik, a German computing magazine, as he demonstrated that a bundle of free and open-source software "could be a feasible alternative to expensive commercial packages".
 Since then, O'Reilly Media and MySQL teamed up to popularize the acronym and evangelize its use.
-The term and the concept became popular because it was one of the first open-source software stacks for the web, with sufficient capabilities to host a variety of web frameworks, such as Joomla, WordPress and Drupal.
+One of the first open-source software stacks for the web, the term and the concept became popular.
+The stack is capable of hosting a variety of web frameworks and applications, such as WordPress and Drupal.